oriskami/oriskami-node/README.md

 Ubivar's purpose is to route e-commerce transactions given their estimated risk.
 By default, the three possible routing outcomes are rejection, manual verification, and acceptance.
-The two required resources are the `transactions` and the `labels` that categorize the `transactions` like fraud, not fraud.
+The two elementary resources are the `transactions` and the `labels`; `transactions` are online sales that are pushed to the payment gateway, and `labels` are the *a posteriori* truth about the fraud or non-fraud status of each `transaction`.

 The API is simple: you provide Ubivar your request `token` and the bindings provide the hooks to send and receive resources to the API.
+When you send a `transaction`, Ubivar returns its routing status.
+Later, as you review manually the sales or you receive notifications of frauds from your acquiring bank, you use `label` to update the *truth* about the transactions.

 ## Quick Start